Rugrats

-Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó, and Paul Germain, produced by Klasky Csupo Inc. for Nickelodeon.
-The series focuses on a group of toddlers, most prominently Tommy Pickles, Chuckie Finster, and the twins Phil and Lil DeVille, and their day-to-day lives, usually involving life experiences that become much greater adventures in the imaginations of the main characters.
+Rugrats is an American animated television series created by Arlene Klasky, Gábor Csupó and Paul Germain and produced by the former two's company, Klasky Csupo Inc., for Nickelodeon.
+The series focuses on a group of toddlers, most prominently Tommy Pickles, Chuckie Finster and twins Phil and Lil DeVille, whose day-to-day experiences become much greater adventures in their imaginations.